named-data/NFD/systemd/README.md

     sudo systemctl stop nfd

-To permanently stop the `nfd` daemon and disable it from being automatically started on reboot, disable the service:
+To prevent it from being automatically started on reboot, disable the service:

     sudo systemctl disable nfd